-"I think we found a great partner in the Chicago Bears," House Speaker Todd Huston told the committee.
+"I think we found a great partner in the Chicago Bears," House Speaker Todd Huston told the committee in February.
 "Today is a historic day, one we look forward to building upon."

-The Bears called the vote "the most meaningful step forward in our stadium planning efforts to date."
+At the time, the Bears called the Indiana committee vote "the most meaningful step forward in our stadium planning efforts to date."
+The June 4 Board of Directors vote is the next, much bigger step.

 Wolf Lake is a roughly 800-acre body of water that straddles the Illinois-Indiana state line along Interstate 90.
 Half of the lake sits on Chicago's Southeast Side, and the other half is in Hammond.